 You don’t want to wake up every morning with this comfortable futon bed.

 This accommodation has met my expectations in Japan, and even exceeded it.So if you ever wanted to eat your dinner in Yukata, and experience all that, this Ryokan is the place to be.
 From the half-board dinner and breakfast to the calming Onsen, what more can you ask for?
 Because of its romantic backdrop, we both think…”Is this place merely for romantic couples?”
 I’m quite sure this place is crowded during autumn and winter.

 Amused by their subways, and handsome Japanese men!
 Witwiw..
-I’m quite jealous for their subways and hoping we have numerous of these as well.
-This should be made the Japanese swell with pride for their on-time and very efficient subway.
+I’m quite jealous of their subways and hoping we have numerous of these as well.
+This should make the Japanese swell with pride for their on-time and very efficient subway.
 Who wouldn’t?